subrezon/lancer/readme.md

 KMK board files are currently being reviewed for merging into the official KMK repository: https://github.com/KMKfw/kmk_firmware/pull/815.
 If the pull request hasn't been merged yet - get the files from my [KMK fork](https://github.com/subrezon/kmk_firmware), from the `subrezon/lancer` branch.

-To install KMK firmware on your lancer, follow these steps:
+To install KMK firmware on your Lancer, follow these steps:

 - Download the latest release of [CircuitPython](https://circuitpython.org/downloads) for your MCU board.
 - Connect your MCU board to your computer and put it into flashing mode, usually by double-tapping RESET (non-RP2040), or holding BOOT and pressing RESET (RP2040)